 Mitigation, Monitoring and Contingency Measures for Snake Species at Risk Physical Activity Mitigation Monitoring Contingency Motion-sensor cameras will also be installed at each ecopassage to document the use of ecopassages by snake SAR.
 Periodically monitor (once in early spring after snow melt and once in summer/fall) to determine if any maintenance or repair is required at all installed ecopassages and repair accordingly to allow for movement corridors in areas where high snake activity has been identified in order to limit road mortality.
 In combination with road mortality surveys, motion-sensor cameras will be installed within each ecopassage in an effort to quantify movement activities and species use of the ecopassages.
 All operations staff will be required to report any SAR snake mortality or snake activity on roads to the Environmental Monitor as per the SRP.
 Conduct inspections of ecopassages (once in early spring after snow melt and once in summer/fall) during road mortality surveys for a minimum of two years post-construction.
-Snake monitoring will be conducted following methodology used in pre-construction surveys unless otherwise required through consultation with the appropriate agencies. crossing sign.
+Snake monitoring will be conducted following methodology used in pre-construction surveys unless otherwise required through consultation crossing sign.
 In the event that, after 2 years, herpetofauna surveys indicate notable changes in snake abundance and species distribution, Commissioner and EC-CWS will be consulted to determine if additional mitigation measures are warranted.
 A map and directions to the nearest trauma centre and wildlife rehabilitation centre will be posted in all operations buildings.
-Alternative wildlife trauma centres and/or rehabilitation centres closer to Project Area will be examined. implementing anti-littering policy.
+Alternative wildlife trauma centres and/or rehabilitation centres closer to Project Area will be examined.
+To prevent predation, minimize potential attractants (ie. garbage) by preparing and implementing anti-littering policy.
 Such policy shall be followed by all on-site staff.
-Outdoor garbage receptacles will only be installed at the operations building and will be wildlife-proof.
+Outdoor garbage receptacles will only be installed at the operations building and will be wildlife-proof. with the appropriate agencies.